yayitsd4n/grabTwitchChats/README.md

 });
 ```

-Get chat data between 0 and 4000 seconds and filter to only to only show content_offset_seconds and everything inside of message.
+Get chat data between 0 and 4000 seconds and filter to only to only show content_offset_seconds and everything inside of message:
 ```javascript
 const grabTwitchChats = require('./grabTwitchChats.js');